 There are only four ingredients, so make sure you use the very best!

-- Butter (unsalted!) – I like to splurge on European style butter because it’s richer in taste and higher in fat content.
+- Butter (unsalted!) – I like to splurge on European style butter for shortbread because it’s richer in taste and higher in fat content.
 You really notice a difference!

 - Flour-use all-purpose flour.